The place where I walk by the ocean, is locally called

 yards away on the other side of some rocks that blocked the mothers view.

-calls.
-I wanted to yell to the mother, "there he/she is!" but
+mothers calls.
+I wanted to yell to the mother, "there he/she is!"

 understand anyway.

-the crashing waves.
-They just keep bobbing up over the waves without
+crashing waves.
+They just keep bobbing up over the waves without ever

-ever being carried along with them.
-The baby otter was only about 2
+being carried along with them.
+The baby otter was only about 2 feet

 The baby dove down once again and when it resurfaced it seemed